NeoPhi/jscoverage-reporter/README.md

 # Recomendation

 I highly recommend switching to using [Istanbul](https://github.com/gotwarlost/istanbul) for code coverage.
-With a simple line in like `"test": "istanbul test jasmine-node -- test"` in your `package.json` script block you get optional code coverage integrated with jasmine, without the need to run a separate instrumentation step.
+With the simple line `"test": "istanbul test jasmine-node -- test"` in your `package.json` scripts block you get optional code coverage integrated with jasmine, without the need to run a separate instrumentation step.
 Istanbul includes detailed branch and function metrics which JSCoverage does not.

 # jscoverage-reporter - JSCoverage Report for Jasmine